Superwoman is a Myth

 Let’s explore this myth: Superwoman is a fictional character whose objective was to depict female strength and power, inspiring and motivating audiences.
 However, when this fiction translates into reality, it becomes highly skewed.
 It sets unrealistic expectations that are difficult to achieve.
 The issue lies not in the existence of Superwomen, but rather in society’s tendency to set women up for failure by promoting idealized and unattainable standards.

 Media plays a huge role in shaping societal norms, influencing trends, and shaping public perceptions.
-However, media often portrays women according to narrow beauty standards and in a highly idealized manner, perpetuating the belief that successful women must possess some form of extraordinary superhuman strength.
+However, the media often portrays women according to narrow beauty standards and in a highly idealized manner, perpetuating the belief that successful women must possess some form of extraordinary superhuman strength.
 These depictions instill a sense of guilt in women who are expected to live up to these standards.

 Moreover, society portrays women as constantly engaged in a competitive race, exacerbating the issue.
 Instead of encouraging diversity and recognizing individual talents and beauty, society forces all women to conform to a distorted game where they are constantly doubting themselves or comparing themselves to others.
 This not only perpetuates unhealthy competition but also detracts from the true essence of empowerment and equality.